vstinner/misc/cpython/pep-opaque-c-api.rst

 HPy project
 ===========

-The HPy project is a brand new C API written from scratch.
+The `HPy project <https://github.com/pyhandle/hpy>`__ is a brand new C API written from scratch.
 It is designed to ease migration from the current C API and to be efficient on PyPy.
-HPy hides all implementation details: it is based on "handles" so objects cannot be inspected with direct memory access: only opaque function calls are allowed.
+HPy hides all implementation
+details: it is based on "handles" so objects cannot be inspected with direct memory access: only opaque function calls are allowed.
 This abstraction has many benefits:

-* No more PyObject emulation needed: smaller memory footprint in PyPy cpyext, no more expensive conversions.
+* No more ``PyObject`` emulation needed: smaller memory footprint in PyPy cpyext, no more expensive conversions.
 * It is possible to have multiple handles pointing to the same object.
   It helps to better track the object lifetime and makes the PyPy implementation easier.
-PyPy doesn't use reference couting but a tracing garbage collector.
+PyPy doesn't use reference counting but a tracing garbage collector.
 When the PyPy GC moves objects in memory, handles don't change!
 HPy uses an array mapping handle to objects: only this array has to be updated.
 It is way more efficient.
 * The Python runtime is free to modify deep internals compared to CPython.
-Many optimizations become possible: see "Use Cases: CPython" section.
+Many optimizations become possible: see `Optimize CPython`_ section.
 * It is easy to add a debug wrapper to add checks before and after the function calls.
 For example, ensure that that GIL is held when calling